chapter ten

 Now that we have a working model training and validation pipeline, it's time to make the model available as a service.
 In this chapter, we will explore how to seamlessly serve your object detection model and movie recommendation model using BentoML, a powerful framework designed to build and serve machine learning models at scale.

-You'll have the opportunity to deploy the two models you trained in the previous chapter, gaining hands-on experience with real-world deployment scenarios.
-We'll start by building and deploying the service locally, then progress to creating a container that encapsulates a service for deployment, integrating it seamlessly into your ML workflow.
+You'll have the opportunity to deploy the two models you trained in the previous two chapters, gaining hands-on experience with real-world deployment scenarios.
+We'll start by building and deploying the service locally, then progress to creating a container that encapsulates a service for deployment, integrating it seamlessly into your ML workflow (Figure 10.1).

 Self-service model deployment offers several advantages for engineers developing MLOps: